1ssb/mangroves/README.md

 ### Configuring Depths and Types

-The `config` method allows configuration of depths and associated types.
-It takes a depth and a list of types as arguments.
+The `config` method allows the configuration of depths and associated types.
+It takes depth and a list of types as arguments.
 If the given depth requires a preceding depth to be configured, it checks for its presence in the depths dictionary.
 If not, it raises a ValueError.

 ### Adding Data